 A pint or two in the bar is an integral part of the post-match experience for many amateur squash enthusiasts, and the occasional tipple shouldn’t be of great concern to the average healthy individual.
-But what affect can excess alcohol consumption have on your sports performance and fitness levels?
+But what effect can excess alcohol consumption have on your sports performance and fitness levels?

 While many people drink for social or relaxation reasons, alcohol consumed regularly and excessively can have a variety of negative effects on performance for the sportsperson, and can seriously undermine the hard-earned results from your squash training programme.